Carol Burnett: Marriages and family

-In August 2020, Burnett and her husband petitioned to receive guardianship of Burnett's teenage grandson.
-Burnett is already "educational rights holder", meaning that she is the one who makes decisions about her grandson's schooling.
+In August 2020, Burnett and her husband petitioned for guardianship of Burnett's teenage grandson.
+Burnett was already "educational rights holder", holding the legal right to make decisions about her grandson Dylan's schooling.
+Burnett and Miller subsequently held temporary guardianship of the child from September 2020 to November 2021, at which point Dylan's case worker assumed the role.